Naomi Ferres

 Ferres went on to win the 2018 AFL Women's Grand Final and took a crucial mark in the defensive 50 just before the siren to deny the Brisbane Lions a chance to tie the game.
 It was revealed that Ferres had signed a contract extension with the club on 16 June 2021, after playing 8 out of 9 games for the club that season.

+At the end of the 2025 AFL Women's season she was delisted by the Western Bulldogs.

 Statistics

 Statistics are correct to the end of the 2021 season.